TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 We've already covered some basics of React testing.
 Now's the time to dive deeper.

 In this lesson, we'll learn about mocking.
 Furthermore, we'll discuss a React component from this ([theodinproject.com](https://theodinproject.com)) website and understand how React tests are written in a real world application.
-To top it all off, we'll tackle the practice exercise at the end of this lesson to solidify what we've learned.

 ### Learning Outcomes